J-Speights/pySMASH/README.md

 ## Contact

-For any questions or contributions, please contact Dewmrik at dewmrik@ibkc.gg.
+For any questions or contributions, please contact John at dewmrik@ibkc.gg.